Orthotics and insoles for plantar fasciitis: Do they help, and are they worth it?

 Gel heel cups are like gel pads, but they have a wall that surrounds your heel.
 Supposedly, this wall aims to cradle your heel and prevent it from slipping around in your shoe, which may improve foot function and reduce strain on your plantar fascia.

-What to use gel heel pads and cups for:
+Do gel heel pads and cups help plantar fasciitis?

-Your heel fat pad is a little bit of fatty tissue under your heel bone, and it acts as a mini-shock absorber.
-With age, this fat pad becomes less thick, which results in more pressure on your heel bone and soreness in that area.
+Your heel fat pad is a layer of fatty tissue under your heel bone that acts as a mini-shock absorber.
+With age or overuse, this fat pad may become less thick, which results in more pressure on your heel bone and soreness in that area.
 Researchers have found that a thinner fat pad is also associated with plantar fasciitis.

 When to use gel heel pads